5undel/Kitchen-Forum/README.md

 - Create a **requirements.txt** file using the terminal command `pip3 freeze --local > requirements.txt`
 - Create a **Procfile** with the terminal command `echo web: python3 run.py > Procfile`
 - `git add` and `git commit` the new **requirements** and **Procfile**, then `git push` the project to GitHub.
+- install **whitenoise**, `pip3 install whitenoise` .
+Whitenoise will take care of the static file when you deploy the project to heroku. after you install whitenoise, you have to freeze the requirements again.
+`pip3 freeze --local > requirements.txt`

 - Navigate over to Heroku.com
 - Click the "new" button, and give the project a name & set the region to Europe.